 The name oregano comes from the Greek, and means “mountain of joy.”
 Tarragon, one of my favorite herbs.
 Its bright anise seed flavor imparts an interesting taste on stews, vegetables and poultry.
 Tarragon can also be used to flavor oils and vinegar.
 Try it it’s delicious!
 By the way, you might want to check out my chicken tarragon recipe.
 And finally, lavender, in my opinion, with its subtle floral flavor is the ingredient that ties everything together.

-Like with anything related to cooking, feel free to improvise when creating your herbes de provence blend.
+Like with anything related to cooking, feel free to improvise when creating your herbes de provence recipe.
 I like to use oregano, thyme, tarragon, dried parsley, and lavender.
 Keep things simple, you know.
-Some people use sage, and basil which I actually prefer to use fresh and not dried, just personal preference.
+Can you substitute herbs de provence?
+Not really.
+Some people use a mix of sage and basil.
+I actually prefer to use fresh and not dried, just personal preference.
 I hope you try this out, you might never want to buy the store mixture again.

 Herbes de Provence

 Make your own herbs de provence or "herbes de provence" for my French friends.
 A fabulous aromatic blend of herbs and you can make your own custom blend like I do.
 I prefer oregano, parsley, thyme, tarragon and lavender.
 You can also add savory and marjoram too.